starhound/PortScan/README.md

 Build it into an exe using *Pyinstaller --onefile PortScan.py* or execute via command line *python3 PortScan.py*.

+Or use the CLI version, which can be executed like so: *python3 PortScan-CLI.py IP_ADDRESS START_PORT END_PORT*

 TODO: GUI, hostname scanning support.

 ![Image of Application](https://i.imgur.com/IIeTu1B.png)